-Next let’s turn our attention to regulation.
-Self-regulation is defined at the ability to appropriately respond to the environment.
-It is evaluating what we see, hear, touch, taste and smell against what we already know or have experienced.
-This information is translated into our thoughts, emotions and behaviors and sometimes this happens outside of our conscious awareness.
+Next, let’s turn our attention to regulation.
+Self-regulation is defined as the ability to appropriately respond to the environment.
+It is evaluating what we see, hear, touch, taste, and smell against what we already know or have experienced.
+This information is translated into our thoughts, emotions, and behaviors and sometimes this happens outside of our conscious awareness.

-Sitting in a chair, doing schoolwork, engaging with a teacher and other students through a screen takes an enormous amount of energy, focus, and ability to process and manage information.
-According to occupational therapist and sensory movement specialist, Tracy Murray, typically developing young children, will probably be able to sit for 30 minutes before they need a get up and move break.
+Sitting in a chair, doing schoolwork, and engaging with a teacher and other students through a screen takes an enormous amount of energy, focus, and ability to process and manage information.
+According to occupational therapist and sensory movement specialist, Tracy Murray, typically developing young children will probably be able to sit for 30 minutes before they need a get up and move break.
 Foster and adoptive children may need more breaks.
-Tracy sent me a list of 75 short sensory movement break ideas.
-You can find it on my blog. https://empoweredcalling.com/75-get-up-and-move-activities/
+Tracy sent me a list of 75 short, sensory movement break ideas.
+You can find it on my blog – https://empoweredcalling.com/75-get-up-and-move-activities/.

 It is vital that parents understand their child’s struggles with school and look at the deeper reasons behind misbehavior.
 Parents can pray and work with the child and teacher to come up with solutions that will help the child be successful.